ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 [  PASSED  ] 18 tests.
 ```

-Congratulations, your matrix library works !
+Congratulations, you now have a working library!

 ## What have you achieved so far ?

-At this stage, the code base is looking like:
+At this stage, the code looks like this:

 ```TXT
 Matrix/